-Enter the value in the text box below.
+Enter the attribute's value in the text box below.

-The Styles tab on the Elements panel lists the CSS rules being applied to whatever element is currently selected in the DOM Tree, which should still be the
+The Styles pane lists the CSS rules being applied to whatever element is currently selected in the DOM Tree, which should still be the

 alohaclass is declaring a value for

 padding.
-Enter that value in the text box below.
+Enter this value and its unit without spaces in the text box below.

-If you'd like to dock your DevTools window to the right of your viewport, like you see in Figure 1, see Change DevTools placement.
+If you'd like to dock your DevTools window to the right of your viewport, like on the screenshot in step one, see Change DevTools placement.

 Add a CSS declaration to an element

-Use the Styles tab when you want to change or add CSS declarations to an element.
+Use the Styles pane when you want to change or add CSS declarations to an element.

 background-colorand press Enter.